 In fact, the only scenario in which it would not be inappropriate is if the advisor can reference a similar thing happening to themselves, a family member or a friend.
 So, don’t over-rely on one acknowledgement statement and be flexible with their use.

 Also, to make sure that advisors don’t sound robotic when using acknowledgement statements, encourage them to say “hi” instead of “hello” or “enjoy the rest of your day” instead of “good bye”, and other less formal examples.

 Did you agree with our list?
 Are there any other statements that you would add to it?

-Please leave your thoughts and any other examples you may have in the comments section below.
+Please leave your thoughts and any other examples you may have in an email to Call Centre Helper.